sadiqalimir/Orbitron-/README.md

 If you would like to contribute to the development of the Orbital Speed Calculator, please fork the repository and submit a pull request with your changes.

 ## License
-The Orbital Speed Calculator is open-source software and is released under the MIT License.
+The "Orbitron" is open-source software and is released under the MIT License.